durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 (don't worry, I had never heard of the "upper incomplete gamma function" either).

 What this is saying then, is that a bunch of exponentials, with their characteristic times distributed in a power law way, gives us a power law distribution in time.

-Every trip to the bathroom has a characteristic time it's going to take.
+> Every trip to the bathroom has a characteristic time it's going to take.
 It's the distribution of _types_ of trips to the bathroom that gives us the power law.

 Remember that this is essentially what our imagined person waiting for the bathroom was intuitively doing.
-As time went by, he was excluding more and more scenarios, each of which would have some typical duration which was much shorter than the time he's already waited.
-By the time an hour went by, there were only the most rare explanations with a sufficiently long $t_0$ that were still possible, namely that the guy died or had decided to start living inside the bathroom.
+As time went by, he was excluding more and more scenarios, each of which had a typical duration which was much shorter than the time he's already waited.
+By the time an hour went by, there were only the most rare explanations with a sufficiently long $t_0$ that were still possible; namely that the guy died or had decided to start living inside the bathroom.

 I plan on writing more about power laws, because they pop up in a bunch of interesting places.
 Hopefully you think about them next time you use the bathroom.